r3k4t/AutoTorIP/README.md

 $ sudo apt install tor

-Now,we can start tor network.Open a terminal and type the following command :
+Now,we have started tor network.Open a terminal and type the following command :

 $ sudo service tor start